ayooi/zmq-data-streaming/README.md

 ``Updates are applied slowly as clients need to poll`` and ``Requires clients to regularly request for updates``

-This can be addressed by using a REQ-ROUTER combination between the client and the DSL.
-The client can send a request across a REQ socket to the DSL which can send a response back in two cases:

-* Immediately after there has been a change in the endpoints requested
+This can be mitigated to some degree by using a DEALER-ROUTER combination between the client and the DSL.
+The DSL can immediately after there has been a change in endpoints.
+The client will send requests with a timeout to account for if the DSL has died.
-* Periodically if there has not been a change in some amount of time as a heartbeat so that the applications know if the DSL has died

 ``No ability to keep data flowing across services on a local host``